THE VOICE OF THE CANADIAN

 Indigenous and Community Relationships

-Open and transparent communication, respectful engagement on concerns and issues, and diligent reporting to stakeholders are all firmly entrenched as the way in which Vale operates with Indigenous communities and other communities of interest.
-Vale proudly operates Indigenous and community outreach activities and management programs in all its Canadian facilities, each tailored to the site and the neighbouring communities’ requirements.
+Open and transparent communication, respectful engagement, and diligent reporting to stakeholders are all firmly entrenched as the way Vale operates with Indigenous communities and other communities of interest.

 Safety and Health

-At Vale, life matters most, and the company’s commitment to this core value is reflected in its TSM Safety and Health Protocol assessments, which confirm continued high performance at all sites.
+At Vale Base Metals, life matters most, and the company’s commitment to this core value is reflected in its Safety and Health Protocol assessments, which confirm continued high performance at all sites.

 Tailings Management

-Vale North Atlantic is committed to the goal of being a global leader in tailings management through the efficient deployment of monitoring technology and governance techniques aligned with the Best Available Technology and Best Applicable Practices, ensuring safety and reducing risk for all stakeholders.
-Our participation and deployment of the Mining Association of Canada tailings management indicators supports the achievement of this goal.
+Vale Base Metals is committed to being a global leader in tailings management by ensuring safety and reducing risk for all stakeholders.
+Our participation in the MAC Tailings Management protocol supports this goal.

 Water Stewardship